 In your Cpanel, there is a PHP version manager.
-It through this software that you can change your PHP version.
+Using this manager allows you to change PHP versions in Bluehost.

 Let’s get started.